Runtime Values

 When you use the resource in the pipeline, you specify whether the file is restricted.

-3. In Control Hub, add the file to an external resource archive file for the deployment.
+3. In Control Hub, add the file as an external resource for the deployment, as described in the Control Hub documentation.

 Step 2.
 Call Runtime Resources